-Re-reading a book after a time-lapse is like diving into a familiar yet irrevocably altered world.
-And it's all about changing perspectives and never stepping into the same river twice (thanks Heraclitus) or in this case, book.
+Rereading a book after a time-lapse is like diving into a familiar yet irrevocably altered world.

-I'm re-reading two books at present, Markus Zusak's The Book Thief and Rainbow Rowell's Eleanor & Park.
-Despite winning the Printz Award for excellence in YA literature, I don't relate to Zusak's book as YA.
+I'm rereading Markus Zusak's The Book Thief.
+Despite winning the Printz Award for excellence in YA literature, I don't relate to Zusak's book as young adult.
 It's a cross-over, one of these layered, generous, enlightening stories set in World War II, and while I'm not going to debate the whole pigeon-holing of how books are marketed, this is the kind of book I love, because it defies a narrow categorisation based on a potential audience.
-Kind of like 'To Kill A Mockingbird' which today would probably have been stuck in the YA genre despite its universal appeal.

 Back to the book—the first time I read it I was hesitant about the voice of Death.
-It was a jarring note in a story I otherwise loved.
-Reaping souls between this world and the next, disconnected yet participatory, observing with an altered perception of sensation; it felt a little contrived despite the malleable inventiveness of Zusak's language.
+It was a jarring note in the story: reaping souls between this world and the next, disconnected yet participatory, observing with an altered perception of sensation; it felt a little contrived despite the malleable inventiveness of Zusak's language.
 Happily, this time round, it hooked me in from the start.
 And what a great start!
 From the Prologue:

 “It's just a small story really, about amongst other things: